swharden/Microscopy/two-photon/documentation/ni-rtsi-setup/readme.md

 ## Fixing nt-rtsi errors

 Sometimes a Windows update will mess-up the NI device list.
-If PV won't scan and has a "ni-rtsi" error, do this:
+If PrairieView won't scan and has a "ni-rtsi" error, do this.

 * open the "ni max" program ("NI-RTSI cable")
 * open "devices and interfaces"